 - Driver health and fitness review – At Explore Transport all successful LGV driver candidates have a pre-placement health questionnaire sent out with their employment offer pack.
 This questionnaire is completed by the individual and sent back to Optima (Explore Transport’s health care provider).
 We then organise an appointment with Optima for the individual to complete a ‘Safety Critical Medical’ and where necessary a ‘Health Surveillance Medical’.
 For ‘Safety Critical Medicals’, recall is every 2 years for over 50’s, every 3 years for under 50’s.
 For ‘Health Surveillance Medicals’, recall then reverts to DVLA standards thereafter – Every five years up to the age of 65 and annually over the age of 65.
 Full Occupational Health support is available to offer guidance & support where deemed necessary.

 - Noise assessment – Explore Transport’s current primary operational activities relate to construction logistics, as such collection / delivery points tend to be in areas governed by noise pollution timeframes, typically no work before 07:00 and after 20:00 Mon to Fri & no work before 09:00 and after 20:00 at weekends.
-All Explore Transport vehicles are however fitted with reversing beepers that can be de-activated via a dashboard mounted switch where the restrictions apply.
+All Explore Transport vehicles are fitted with reversing beepers that can be de-activated via a dashboard mounted switch where the restrictions apply.
 Drivers are also encouraged to minimise engine idling again to mitigate levels of disturbance.
+Regular operational assessments are undertaken with the appropriate PPE / safety equipment issued where required.

 - Modal shift and alternative vehicles – Given the various types / mix of products that Explore Transport currently moves, there is limited opportunity to utilise alternative methods of transportation – Notably due to loads not being standardised either by dimensions, weight or projections.
 Likewise, we are significantly restricted by the varied delivery schedules, lead-times & site constraints we are required to work towards – Not conducive with the restraints a rail freight timetable would enforce for example.
-However, given the location of our London operating centre and our endeavor to reduce our carbon foot-print further, continued efforts will be made to understand whether the Dagenham rail head could be utilised effectively.
-Further to introducing increased visibility N/S doors to a number of vehicles regularly operating in / around London, Explore Transport are working closely with a major vehicle manufacturer (Dennis Eagle) to manufacture and trial a 6×2 urban tractor unit which incorporates a low entry cab and greatly increased driver visibility, thus reducing operator blind-spots and offers confidence to fellow road users, notably VRU’s – Due to be unveiled at the Freight In The City Expo 2017 (London 7/11).
-The development and pending introduction of such tractor units based at our London operating centre will be to perform the final delivery leg into city centre construction sites, thus minimising the requirement for regular tractor units to travel into areas densely populated by VRU’s – Ultimately helping to mitigate the potential for negative incidents.
-Explore Transport’s aim environmentally is also to run a modern fleet of LGV’s with minimal environmental impact thus we are replacing any Euro 5 engine vehicles with Euro 6 variants.
+However, given the location of our London operating centre and our endeavor to reduce our carbon foot-print further, we continue to understand whether the Dagenham rail head could be utilised effectively.
+Further to introducing increased visibility N/S doors to a number of LGV’s regularly operating in / around London, Explore Transport continue to work closely with Dennis Eagle in the development of our 6×2 urban tractor unit which incorporates a low entry cab and greatly increased driver visibility (picture above), thus reducing operator blind-spots and offers confidence to fellow road users, notably VRU’s – The truck was initially unveiled at last year’s Freight In The City Expo (2017).
+This truck is based at our London operating centre and performs the final delivery leg into city centre construction sites, thus minimising the requirement for regular tractor units to travel into areas densely populated by VRU’s – Ultimately helping to mitigate the potential for negative incidents.
+Explore Transport’s aim environmentally is also to run a modern fleet of LGV’s with minimal environmental impact thus we are continuing to replace any Euro 5 engine vehicles with Euro 6 variants – The anticipation being that in 2019 all trucks will be Euro 6 compliant.

 Being a FORS Gold accredited operator not only provides a source of great pride but also reassurance that the high standards we strive for allied with our approach to continuous improvement in managing occupational road risk is recognised and extremely worthwhile.
 As more and more companies achieve this standard, FORS inspires Explore Transport to continue the journey of sustaining this performance and building upon our continuous improvement & innovative approach to road safety.